Claire-Fisher/Donofy/README.md

   - E: have full control over how my donation amount is split between multiple causes.
   - F: be able to adjust my donations as my preferences change.
   - G: see a summary of my donation breakdown before I set/adjust my subscription.
-  - H: receive a notification before my any sub is paid, with time to adjust it if I want to make changes.
-  - I: receive a thank you email, every time a donation payment from me is processed.
+  - H: receive a thank you email, every time a donation payment from me is processed.
-  - J: easily contact the site admins for any reason, including account deletion.
+  - I: easily contact the site admins for any reason, including account deletion.

-  - K: receive a notification email if there are any issues with my subscription, so I can address them.
-4. **As a Charity representative, I want to**
-  - A: easily contact the site admins to register a new charity with the platform.
-  - B: easily contact the site admins if I need information on my charity page editing.
-5. **As any user, I want to**
+4. **As any user, I want to**
   - A: view and use the platform on any device.
   - B: have the site be accessible.
   - C: easily direct to a charity's main website for more information.